 Above all, try to put in a great deal of effort at the design stage.
 Play around with the elevations until they look ‘right’.
 Then choose materials very carefully, so they do not make the dormer too bulky.

-Avoiding Dormer Window Design Mistakes
+Dormer Window Design Mistakes to Avoid

-Dormers need to be an integral part of the overall house design.
+Dormer windows need to be an integral part of the overall house design.
 Designs should be generally subservient to, or at least picking up the design guidelines of, the existing roof shape.
 The tendency to go too large, particularly on smaller homes, is what leads to common mistakes.

 With a large late-Victorian or Edwardian house containing a loft conversion, inserting roof dormers can actually enhance the elevation (especially in an urban situation) by adding to the verticality and reducing the ‘squatness’.

-With younger houses, however, the reverse can often be the case.
+With newer houses, however, the reverse can often be the case.
 The classic is the dormer in the roof at the front of a semi-detached pair.
 A dormer on one side may well create a look of imbalance and be a visual disaster.
 Of course this is assuming planning permission is granted for such a design.

 - Avoid adding feature without any design confidence or consideration — also known as ‘stick-on features’